RIDE FAQ

 • $65 – Adult Registration

-• FREE – Kids 12 and under when registered with an adult, thanks to the Brewers Community Foundation
+• FREE – Kids 12 and under when registered with an adult

-• May 1 – Team registration deadline to receive custom Access Passes and/or T-shirts
+• May 1 – Team registration deadline to receive custom Bike Bibs and/or T-shirts

-• $35 - Friend of the Ride, join in on the festivities without riding but receive a T-shirt if you sign up before May 15!
+• $35 - Friend of the Ride, join in on the festivities without riding but receive a T-shirt!

 Where is the starting line?

-The official starting line festivities will commence at 6:30 a.m. outside of the South Gate on the Summerfest grounds, where riders will line up along N. Lincoln Memorial Drive to enter the Hoan Loop Course at 7 a.m.
-Riders will then head north on Lincoln Memorial Drive
+The official starting line festivities will commence at 6:30 a.m. outside of the North Gate on the Summerfest grounds, where riders will line up along N. Harbor Drive to enter the Hoan Loop Course at 7 a.m.
+Riders will then head north on Lincoln Memorial Drive.

 Where can I park?

-Free parking will be available at the Summerfest grounds, please follow Erie St. All the way Southeast to lot P & H. Detailed instructions will be emailed to all registrants before the event.
+Free parking will be available at the Summerfest grounds, please follow Erie St. All the way Southeast to lot P & H. Detailed instructions will be emailed to all registrants leading up to the event.

 How much distance can I cover?